Jenya Lano

-Jenya Wilson Lano (Же́ня Уилсон Ла́но) (Moscow, October 7, 1978) is a Russian-Italian actress and comedian, best known for her recurring role as Inspector Sheridan in ten episodes of the American television series Charmed.
+Jenya Lano (Же́ня Уилсон Ла́но) (Moscow, October 7, 1978) is a Russian-Italian actress and comedian, best known for her recurring role as Inspector Sheridan in ten episodes of the American television series Charmed.

 Career

 Raised in Moscow and Rome, Lano is fluent in English, Russian and Italian.

 Lano made her debut in the 1998 film Shrieker.
 She also made appearances in Blade, S.W.A.T., Ghost Rock, Stealing Candy and Fashionably L.A., as well guest starring in the TV series The Shield, Xena: Warrior Princess and NCIS.
 In 2004 she voiced the character of Xenia Onatopp in the video game GoldenEye: Rogue Agent.